mrbusche/backseatfan.com/_posts/2009-10-28-mike-leach-on-fat-little-girlfriends.md

   </p>

   <p>
-    You know the guys with the hot girlfriend will be calling out everyone's girlfriends. &#8220;Is coach talking about you?
-Pick it up.&#8221;
+    You know the guys with the hot girlfriend will be calling out everyone's girlfriends.
+"Is coach talking about you?
+Pick it up."
   </p>

   <p>
-    <span>Not sure if that is the best way to get recruits either. &#8220;Come to Texas Tech Find yourself a </span><span> Fat Little Girlfriend&#8221;.</span>
+    <span>Not sure if that is the best way to get recruits either.
+"Come to Texas Tech Find yourself a </span><span> Fat Little Girlfriend".</span>
   </p>

   <p>